-Trump Faces Censure After Breaking Up Protest for Photo Op
+McConnell Scuttles Rebuke of Trump for Breaking Up Protest

-WASHINGTON (CN) — Senate Democrats called Tuesday for formal condemnation of President Donald Trump, following his order to use chemical irritants and rubber bullets on Americans peaceably protesting the police killing of George Floyd.
+WASHINGTON (CN) — Senate Majority Leader Mitch McConnell blocked a resolution Tuesday that sought to formally condemn President Donald Trump for having disbanded a peaceful protest so he could pose for photos.

-“He doesn’t care about justice or law and order,” New York Senator Chuck Schumer said of the president.
-“He cares only about politics and his ego. … At a time when we need leadership to hold us together, he seems committed to tearing us apart
+“He doesn’t care about justice or law and order,” New York Senator Chuck Schumer said of the president during a press conference precipitating McConnell’s maneuver.
+“He cares only about politics and his ego. … At a time when we need leadership to hold us together, he seems committed to tearing us apart.”

+Introduced on the Senate floor Tuesday afternoon, the resolution from Democrats condemned both the president and the violence and looting that continues to rock the U.S. one week after George Floyd, an unarmed black man, was killed in Minneapolis police custody.

-The resolution is expected to be introduced on the Senate floor later this afternoon, a day after protesters who converged on a small public park known as Lafayette Square, just beyond the northern gates of the White House, were physically dispersed by members of the National Guard, Secret Service and the U.S. Park Police.
+Washington is one of dozens of cities where nightly curfews have been enacted to tamp down the back-to-back protests.
+There was still half an hour to go before curfew on Monday, however, when a group occupying Lafayette Square, a small public park known just beyond the northern gates of the White House, were physically dispersed by members of the National Guard, Secret Service and the U.S. Park Police.

 Protesters say they were hit with rubber bullets, flash-bang grenades and tear gas — a chemical weapon banned in warfare.